I was baptised in the Holy Spirit in the 1970’s and immediately became familiar with gifts of the Spirit, including healing and prophecy.

 However, the outcomes were not always comfortable.
-When The Hunk and I took a spiritual gift assessment, my husband came up with a top result of Apostle-Missionary.
+When my husband Malcolm and I took a spiritual gift assessment, my husband came up with a top result of Apostle-Missionary.

 That gave me a big fright—I thought, ‘who—and what—have I married?’
 Not surprisingly, during the next two decades my husband’s ministry included itinerant ministry, sending missionaries, and raising resources for missions and humanitarian aid projects in Asia.

 I have learned that when it comes to spiritual gifts, the Holy Spirit knows what He is doing.

 Since the 1990’s, many spiritual gift courses have emphasised ministry placement in church life; teaming up the ‘what’ of spiritual gifts with the ‘where’ of service.
 As a result, churches have benefited by the increase in members engaging and serving in the life of the church.

 However, I now ask, ‘Have we reached the optimum in our stewardship of spiritual gifts, or is there more?’

 Over the past few decades I have observed some positives and negatives resulting from running spiritual gift courses in church life.

 Benefits of Spiritual Gift Assessments and Courses